Mid-Hudson Bridge, Poughkeepsie, New York

 Moving Dutchess Forward is the long-range transportation plan for Dutchess County, New York.
 The plan serves as the strategic guiding document for improving transportation in Dutchess County over the next 25 years.
 It establishes goals for the county’s future transportation system, which are supported by policy and project recommendations.
 We update the plan every five years.

 What is a Metropolitan Planning Organization?

-Metropolitan Planning Organizations (MPOs) exist in Urbanized Areas to ensure that federal transportation funding is committed through a locally driven, comprehensive planning process.
+Metropolitan Planning Organizations (MPOs) exist in Urban Areas to ensure that federal transportation funding is committed through a locally driven, comprehensive planning process.
 Their location and core duties are outlined in federal transportation law.
 MPOs provide a forum for state and local officials to address transportation issues and reach consensus on transportation plans and projects.

 What is the Dutchess County Transportation Council?